-Current generation power toothbrushes have been shown to be more effective at removing plaque (the sticky stuff on your teeth) and reducing gingivitis (inflammation of your gums) than manual toothbrushes alone!
+The current generation of power toothbrushes have been shown to be more effective at removing plaque (the sticky stuff on your teeth) and reducing gingivitis (inflammation of your gums) than manual toothbrushes alone!
 It is hard for all of us to gauge how long and how well we are brushing, especially our little ones!

 Our top choices are:

 When our gums and bone recede, we are often left with more space between our teeth.
-We call these areas “black triangles" and the space is often big enough that floss is no longer effective in removing plaque from these areas.
+We call these areas “black triangles”: the space is often big enough that floss is no longer effective in removing plaque from these areas.

 We love Fixodent Powder!
-We have found it to be more effective, and much less gunky then the denture cream.
+We have found it to be more effective, and much less gunky, than the denture cream.
 Adhesive is often necessary for immediate dentures, a loose lower denture, or an older denture that no longer fits the way it should.

-For those of us with Dry Mouth
+For those of us with dry mouth

 People with dry mouth are much more prone to cavities, sore throats, burning sensations, and difficulty swallowing.
-Meticulous oral hygiene is critical to the prevention of cavities.
+Meticulous oral hygiene is critical for the prevention of cavities.
 Along with a power toothbrush, regular flossing, and the use of flouride toothpaste, we often recommend products that are made specifically to help people with dry mouth.

 Biotene and Therabreath are two companies that make a variety of products that help with dry mouth.